Russia: 2 ships catch fire in Black Sea, 10 sailors dead

-MOSCOW (AP) — Two Tanzanian-flagged commercial vessels caught fire in the Black Sea, leaving at least 10 sailors dead, Russian officials said.
-Seven sailors were still missing.
+MOSCOW (AP) — Two Tanzanian-flagged commercial vessels caught fire in the Black Sea, leaving at least 10 sailors dead, Russian officials said Monday.
+Seven sailors were missing.

-The Federal Agency for the Sea and River Transport said the blaze erupted while fuel was being pumped from one vessel to another.
-The fire spread from one ship to the other, prompting their crews to jump overboard, according to Russian news agencies.
+The Federal Agency for the Sea and River Transport said the fire erupted while fuel was being pumped from one tanker to another.
+The blaze also spread from one ship to the other, prompting the crews to jump overboard, according to Russian news agencies.

-They quoted the federal maritime agency as saying that the two vessels had a total number of 31 crew members, citizens of Turkey and India.
-Salvage teams have rescued 14 crew members and recovered 10 bodies, the maritime agency said, adding that the search for the seven sailors still missing is underway.
+The news agencies quoted the federal maritime agency as saying the two vessels had 31 crew members combined who are citizens of Turkey and India.

-The fire erupted while the two vessels, the Maestro and the Candiy, were near the Kerch Strait linking the Black Sea and the Sea of Azov.
+Salvage teams have rescued 14 crew members and recovered 10 bodies, the maritime agency said, adding that a search for the seven missing sailors is underway.

 Most Read Business Stories